 Coastal marine ecosystems such as seagrass meadows, especially Posidonia oceanica, are significant carbon storages.
 Such carbon, stored in the sediments of marine flowering plants (seagrasses) and salt marshes, is called blue carbon.
 In terms of climate change mitigation and adaptation, everyone agrees that terrestrial forests need to be preserved.
 But P. oceanica meadows also store significant amounts of carbon in their surrounding sediment, and are under great human impact which can lead to the release of additional amounts of carbon dioxide into the atmosphere.
-In addition to all the known roles that this type of plant has (oxygen production, important habitat, protection of coast from erosion, supporting biodiversity), this is another important role for which it needs to be better protected.
+In addition to all the known roles that this type of plant has (oxygen production, important habitat, coastal erosion protection, supporting biodiversity), carbon storing is another important role for which it needs better protection.

-The past two years will surely be marked by our first participation in this project which is our first project co-financed by MedPAN, a network of protected area managers whose official partners we became in 2018.
-The project entitled “Development of guidelines for the implementation of blue carbon in the MPA Telašćica Management Plan” we implemented as partners to the main partner the Public Institution Nature Park Telašćica, and University of Zadar, Department of Ecology, Agronomy and Aquaculture as second partner.
+The past two years have surely been marked by our first participation in a project that has been co-financed by MedPAN, a network of protected area managers whose official partners we became in 2018.
+As partners to the main holder, Public Institution Nature Park Telašćica, we implemented the project entitled “Development of guidelines for the application of blue carbon in the Management Plan of MPA Telašćica”, working in partnership with the University of Zadar, Department of Ecology, Agronomy and Aquaculture.

-The first and extremely important activity of the project was the initial workshop where we had the honor to host foreign experts who have been leading and implementing similar projects in their contries for some time.
-We spent a few days with them during which they introduced us to the methodology and methods of sampling and analysis.
-Then we held an open conference – workshop in October 2019 on Dugi otok in Sali for and with representatives of other important stakeholders in nature protection in Croatia.
-At the workshop, we gathered various representatives who were presented the results of the LIFE Blue Natura project, which were presentes by our mentors, but also the ideas and activities of this project.
-Between sets of lectures and discussions, we exchanged knowledge and many years of experience, expanded our aspects of action and received extremely valuable advice on how to conduct the field part of the research that awaited us.
+The first and extremely important activity of the project was the initial workshop where we had the honor to host foreign experts who have been leading and implementing similar projects in their countries for some time.
+We spent a few days with them during which they introduced us to the methodology and means of sampling and analysis.
+Afterwards, in October 2019., we held an open conference-workshop on the island of Dugi otok in Sali.
+The workshop was held with and for representatives of other important stakeholders in nature protection in Croatia.
+The workshop gathered various representatives who were presented with the results of LIFE Blue Natura project (carried out by our mentors) and the ideas and activities of our project.
+Between sets of lectures and discussions, we exchanged knowledge and many years of experience, expanded our perspective on taking action and received extremely valuable advice for conducting field research that awaited us.

 Field research was conducted in several bays of the Telašćica Nature Park.
 It included sampling of sediment by cores and sampling of seagrass biomass of Neptune seagrass within the square size defined by the methodology,